 In this Investing Insight we are going to discuss how to achieve high returns from low risk portfolios.
 You heard me correctly, you can earn higher returns by taking less risk!

-Fair warning, I am confident the topic I will cover today will blow your mind and hopefully cause you to question much of what you have learned about investing.
+Fair warning, this discussion is going to blow your mind.
 I am being perfectly serious.
 What I am about to show you, flips the common investing wisdom upside-down.
 The concepts I lay out in this Investing Insight are at the foundation of my investing philosophy and the driving force behind 3Summit’s innovations in portfolio design and management.
 I hope the investing secrets I am going to share with you today inspire and inform your investing process as much as they have mine.

 Before I blow your mind as promised, quickly answer this easy question.